 models to gain insights into biological mechanisms underlying the data.
 Additionally, I have experience in software for drug design and working with biological databases.

 I am passionate about utilizing cutting-edge technologies and techniques to gain biological insights and make a positive impact on human health.
-With my skills and experience, I am excited about the potential of my current research and am eager to apply the knowledge and expertise I gain to advance the field of Bioinformatics and Computational Biology.
+With my skills and experience, I am excited about the potential of my current research and I am eager to apply the knowledge and expertise I gain to advance the field of Bioinformatics and Computational Biology.